Designing an inventory report

 Resize the Report Header region so it is not so tall.
-The label inside will adjust itself automatically because it is docked inside the region.
+The label inside is set to an Absolute position kind, so you have to resize the label before resizing the region.

 Next, click on the white part of the canvas outside of any report regions.
 Go to the toolbar, click Components, and then click Line.
-This will insert a line component on the canvas which will serve as a separator.
+This will insert a line component on the canvas, which you can use as a separator.

-Drag the line and drop it onto the Report Header region.
+Drag the line onto the Report Header region (you may have to resize it a bit to be able to grab it).
 Go to the Properties window and set the following properties for the line:

 - Set Dock Location to Bottom.